 (Disponible en français : Résultats cliniques dans différentes populations au Canada lors de pandémies)

 On 11 March 2020, the World Health Organization (WHO) characterized the outbreak of COVID-19, the disease caused by the novel coronavirus (SARS-CoV-2), as a pandemic.
 As everyone initially lacks immunity to the virus, all Canadians risk contracting COVID-19.
 However, certain groups may face greater health risks than others because of underlying health conditions, occupational risks, the environment in which they live and other factors.
-This HillNote examines the potential impact of personal, social, economic and environmental factors on health outcomes during pandemics.
+This HillNote examines the potential impact of personal, social, economic and environmental factors, as well as the interactions among these factors, on health outcomes during pandemics.

 The guiding principles for the Government of Canada’s response to COVID-19 are based on lessons learned from previous public health emergencies, including the Severe Acute Respiratory Syndrome (SARS) outbreak in 2003.
 The federal response to COVID-19 includes considerations of health outcomes in vulnerable groups such as seniors and remote populations.

 Personal, social, economic and environmental factors – known as the determinants of health – interact with one another and influence the health of individuals and populations.
 Studies suggest a link between the determinants of health and the susceptibility to and/or the severity of illness, including during pandemics.
 Selected determinants of health discussed in this HillNote include: